-$Deep\ strategic\ partnerships\ which\ support\ commercialization\ at\ scale$
+Deep strategic partnerships which support commercialization at scale

 We have developed strategic partnerships with industry leaders like PACCAR, Volvo, Toyota and Uber and will work together to develop and scale Aurora Driver-powered trucks and self-driving passenger vehicles.
 Our partners are industry leaders in their respective fields and we are able to leverage each of our respective strengths as we commercialize.
 This allows us to scale faster and more efficiently.
-With PACCAR and Volvo, we are partnered with OEMs holding almost 50% of the US truck market; with Toyota, we are partnered with the number one ride hailing company in the world.
+With PACCAR and Volvo, we are partnered with OEMs holding almost 50% of the US truck market; with Toyota, we are partnered with the number one passenger car OEM in the world; and with Uber, we are partnered with the number one ride hailing company in the world.
 We believe partnerships like these will be important in being able to bring a safe, scalable solution to market quickly.